personalrobotics/tycho_calibration/README.md

 (4) use STEP 5 to generate an YAML.
 Paste to `tycho_description`.
 Update the URDF model by catkin clean and catkin build.

+## Training a neural network to predict the backlash

+After the above steps, call `python src/train_nn_backlash.py data/your_data.csv` to train a neural network to predict the backlash on each joint.

 ## Tips